J4NN0/deep-learning-cnn/README.md

 # Neural Network Concepts

-Every Neural Network (NN) has three types of layers: input, hidden, and output.
+Every Neural Network (NN) has three types of layers: **input**, **hidden**, and **output**.
 Creating the NN architecture therefore means coming up with values for the number of layers of each type and the number of nodes in each of these layers.

 ### Input layer